p2/OAuth2/README.md

     oauth2.authConfig.authorizeEmbedded = true

+Some sites also want the client-id/secret combination in the request _body_, not in the _Authorization_ header:

+    oauth2.authConfig.secretInBody = true

 Starting with version 2.0.1 on iOS 9, `SFSafariViewController` will be used for embedded authorization.
 To revert to the old custom `OAuth2WebViewController`:

     oauth2.authConfig.ui.useSafariView = false

 To customize the _go back_ button when using `OAuth2WebViewController`:

     oauth2.authConfig.ui.backButton = <# UIBarButtonItem(...) #>

-Some sites also want the client-id/secret combination in the request _body_, not in the _Authorization_ header:

-    oauth2.authConfig.secretInBody = true

 Installation
 ------------

-You can use git or CocoaPods to install the framework.
+You can use _git_, _CocoaPods_ and possibly _Carthage_ to install the framework.

 #### CocoaPods